The Wireless Wire-Walkers: Plot

-Krazy opens a pair of umbrellas for some reason.
-Momentarily, his buddy, a weasel, shows up holding some balloons.
+Krazy Kat opens a pair of umbrellas for his upcoming wireless wire-walking show.
+Momentarily, his buddy, Ignatz Mouse, shows up holding some balloons.
 Krazy takes the balloons and places them under the umbrellas.
+Now they are ready for they're big show!
+A crowd of animals run into the show-ground as Krazy and Ignatz advertize the act.

-Krazy and the weasel later put up an acrobatic show where hundreds of spectators come to watch.
+The crowd cheer as Krazy and Ignatz enter the scene.
+After Ignatz removes a pair of underwear they start their act.
 Their act involves a wire attached to two poles.
-The weasel is first to go on the wire, and performs well.
-Krazy also goes on the wire, and performs good too.
+Ignatz is first to go on the wire, and later invites Krazy on the wire.
+After their first act the crowd cheers once more.

-Krazy and the weasel attempt to do a wireless act as Krazy takes out the wire.
-The two performers then brought their umbrellas with balloons underneath.
-The weasel is again first to perform and manages to walk around as if there's a wire on the poles.
+Before setting up the next act, Krazy says "Ladies and Gentlemen!
+We will now present our famous wireless wire-walking act." and removes the wire.
+The two performers then bring their umbrellas with balloons secretly hidden underneath.
+Ignatz is again first to perform and manages to walk around as if there's a wire on the poles, faithfully fooling the audience.
 Before Krazy could perform, the balloons under both umbrellas burst.
-This infuriates the audience who start chasing them.
+This infuriates the audience as they have realized they have been tricked, and they start chasing them.
 The chase continues until everyone runs off an edge and falls into a canyon.